Elementary and Secondary Endorsement in Art, Music, Physical Education and Spanish

 (2 credits) This course provides philosophical, historical, social and economical foundational background for students considering the teaching profession.
 Note: This course includes a field experience.
 Students must earn a C- or better in order to fulfill program requirements for elementary licensure.

-The application of psychological principles to the learner, the learning process and the learning situation.
+(2 credits) The application of psychological principles to the learner, the learning process and the learning situation.
 This course not only explores learning theories that impact education today, but also has an emphasis on developing appropriate motivation techniques, creating developmentally appropriate and productive learning environments, developing classroom management, as well as developing authentic and appropriate evaluation and assessment.
-Prerequisites: EDU102, PSY221SS or 224, and junior class standing.
-(2 credits)
+Prerequisites: EDU102, and PSY221SS or 224.

-The liberally educated Christian teacher is the knowledgeable servant of God and society and this course examines the reasoning behind policies and methods of teaching, learning and schooling.
+(2 credits) The liberally educated Christian teacher is the knowledgeable servant of God and society and this course examines the reasoning behind policies and methods of teaching, learning and schooling.
 Various schools of thought are discussed, including a distinctively Christian perspective, to prepare students to serve as professional teachers.
-This course is the NWCore Senior Seminar course for education students.
-(2 credits)
+This course is the NWCore course for education students.
+Note: Advised to be taken the term before student teaching.

 Choose appropriate course from your major:

-The methods of teaching elementary physical education and health including: program planning and implementation, emphasizing effective instructional procedures through the use of educational movement, fundamental and specialized motor skills.
-Prerequisite: junior class standing.
-(3 credits; alternate years, consult department)
+(3 credits; alternate years, consult department) The methods of teaching elementary physical education and health including: program planning and implementation, emphasizing effective instructional procedures through the use of educational movement, fundamental and specialized motor skills.
+Prerequisite: KIN202.
+Note: Students must earn a ?C? or better in the special methods course in order to fulfill program requirements for secondary licensure.

 No course description available.